 Since the beginning of the early 21st century, the LGBTQ movement has made tremendous strides.
 From secret organizations to direct action, it is clear to see that our predecessors have had a significant impact, not only on our past, but also on our present.
 In 2013, we waited, watched, and some of us even congregated in front of the Supreme Court of the United States as they ruled Section 3 of the Defense of Marriage Act unconstitutional, giving same-sex marriage federal recognition.

 We have made significant gains, but there is still work to be done.
 We can’t stop until we achieve the social equality that we have long deserved.
 Until we can walk down the street holding hands, and no one gives us a second look.
-Until our transgender brothers and sisters are truly treated with the same equal rights.
+Until our transgender siblings are truly treated with the same equal rights.
 Until we aren’t wholly labeled based on one part of our identity, but that we are wholly embraced regardless of it.